By Paula Wright

 The discovery of trial and error expands our choices.
 Discovery also exposes our mistakes.

-For example, discovering what sex … Read More
+For example, discovering … Read More

 The benefits of plural and open sexual friendships cannot be measured nor should the benefits be underestimated.
 Consider how often commercials and political propaganda invoke our sexual instincts.
 A chicken broods on a wooden egg and our instincts can also be misguided.
 When we have friendly sexual connections with consenting adults, sex is less likely a means for power to manipulate us.
-Why pull a cart … Read More
+Why pull … Read More